ECONet - Soil Moisture

 About Soil Textural Groupings and Classes

 Soil moisture measured by the ECONet stations is dependent on the soil class at each station.
-A “dry” value for pure sand is much different than what “dry” means for clay.
-To help put the measurements into perspective, information about a station's soil class and textural group can also be found on this page.
+A “dry” value for sand is much different than what “dry” means for clay.
+To help put the measurements into perspective, information about a station's soil class and textural group can be found on this page.
 Soil textural class is determined by the soil’s composition of clay, sand, and silt.
 Using the percentage of each component in a soil sample and the soil textural triangle below, one can determine the soil class of a sample site.
 For example, a sample consisting of 65% sand, 10% clay, and 25% silt would be classified as sandy loam.
 Different textural classes can then be grouped based on the dominant component.
 Coarse-textured soils contain a higher percentage of sand, while fine-textured soils have a larger proportion of clay relative to the other components.
 Lastly, medium-textured soils are dominated by silt (Peterson et al.).

 Soil Textural Groups, adapted from the University of Nebraska - Lincoln (Peterson et al.)